Skip to Content

 It’s fast, easy, and best of all, allows you to compactly store them in your freezer.
 Even better, you can store them safely, with no worries of mold, bacteria or foul odors!

-Pulverizing & Freezing Egg Shells – How To Save & Store Egg Shells Safely In The Winter
+Pulverizing & Freezing Egg Shells – The Best Way To Save & Store Egg Shells

 Two of the biggest issues with storing egg shells are safety and storage space.
 Especially if you are trying to store egg shells all winter long.
 When left out, egg shells can create a bit of a foul odor from the leftover egg remnants inside the shell.